 And for almost a century, the artist/architect had his way.
 The public responded well to this indoctrination.
 Artistic genius was truly worshipped.

 taste.
 The architect can no longer expect the general public, politicians or building contractors to immediately submit to how the architect would prefer things to be/to look.
 Computers, DVD-players, commercial building contractors, multinational manufacturers of kitchen appliances; they all have become much more important than architects for providing the kind of contemporary experiences and comforts which actually are in demand.

 good architecture is indeed to be mass educated away!
 But the world around him remains unimpressed.
 Even Sweden’s government-sponsored Year of Architecture 2001 achieved—absolutely nothing.
 Confused and puzzled by the world’s disinterest, today’s frustrated architect turns to the wishful thinking of the mass education project, because the mass education project offers today’s frustrated architect the comfort and consolation in entertaining disproportionate and obscene fantasies of future world domination, i.e. obscene fantasies of global submission to the architect.

 An exception to the rule of Wagnerian hegemony: the floor plan of the Royal Swedish Opera in Stockholm (the nation’s capital and first city), with its pompous neo-baroque (oval) auditorium and its golden foyer, was

-Download mp3 / download iPod acc / listen to “Submissiveness of Architecture—Submissiveness to Architecture”, narrated by Alexander Johnström:
+Download mp3 / download iPod acc / listen to Submissiveness of Architecture—Submissiveness to Architecture, narrated by Alexander Johnström, in Swedish or English:

-Thinking Out Loud #1 (Ljudbok) (Audio Book)
+Thinking Out Loud #1 (Audio Book in Swedish & English)

 Illustrations at top of page: the graphic, black and white sets and costumes of Mozart’s The Magic Flute at the Royal Swedish Opera (1968) photographed by Enar Merkel Rydberg.
 Golden Foyer of the Royal Swedish Opera photographed by Mats Bäcker.
 Both photographs courtesy of the Royal Swedish Opera, Stockholm, Sweden.

-Home page of the Bayreuth opera festival:
+Home page of the Bayreuth opera festival: www.Bayreuther-festspiele.de

 More by Mikael Askergren about the architecture of theaters: